WEBdeBS/nodejsconf2023/src/includes/venue.md

-# homepage -

-## Intro

-Behind this conference there is WEBdeBS - the name stands for Web Developers Brescia, the city in Italy we all come from - a group of people sharing a strong passion for everything related to the web (but not only).

-We meet from time to time to talk about software, software development, frameworks, programming, web/mobile and client/server technologies, and social media communication.
-Geek’s talk basically! (but not only).

-Sometimes we meet to share presentations, some other to chat till night, drinking a pirlo (a typical local drink) or a beer.

-This conference is born with this spirit : **not strictly a commercial or promotional event, but rather a gathering organized using time, passion and willingness taken away from our daily working life.**

-**From the community for the community.**

-## Call-for-papers (closes ???)
-We can’t wait to receive your Nodejs speech proposal with real use cases, applications, common pitfalls or best practices.

-So if you think you have something to say get in contact with us and submit your paper via ??

-## Tickets

-Evenbrite frame?

 ## The venue
 Centro Pastorale Paolo VI a BresciaThe conference will be held at Centro Paolo VI in Brescia, a large and modern congress center located within a beautiful palace from the 1500, close to the city historical center.